Anudinkk/Telecom-customer-retention-Dashboard/README.md

 - **Automatic payments** via Credit Card or Bank Transfer contribute to stable revenues and likely correlate with better retention rates.
 - Customers on **month-to-month contracts** generate the highest charges but show a higher propensity to churn due to lack of commitment.

-**Opportunity:**
-- Encourage electronic check users to switch to automatic payment methods by offering incentives.
-- Convert month-to-month customers to long-term contracts with loyalty rewards or bundled offers.

 ### 5. **Regional Trends and Monthly Charges**

 - Customers on **month-to-month contracts** are the biggest contributors to monthly charges but are more volatile in terms of churn.